O3Ol/awesome-stars/README.md

 ## JavaScript

+- [AutoKnowledge](https://github.com/GuitarmonYz/AutoKnowledge) - a full-stack bundle of a implementation of knowledge graph with graph database, using VUE, Echarts, Django, Neo4j
 - [playwright](https://github.com/microsoft/playwright) - Node library to automate Chromium, Firefox and WebKit with a single API
 - [snowpack](https://github.com/pikapkg/snowpack) - 📦✨ Build web applications with less tooling and 10x faster iteration.
 No bundler required.
 - [community-edition](https://github.com/ramboxapp/community-edition) - Free and Open Source messaging and emailing app that combines common web applications into one.